jckuri/golden_robot/README.md

 **Background layer**

-The background is simple and futuristic like silver robot.
+The background is simple and futuristic like golden robot.

 <img src="images/background.png"/>

-The game has blocks, fires, coins, a crate, and the player Silver Robot.
+The game has blocks, fires, coins, a crate, and the player Golden Robot.

 The UI has 3 elements: